 The trailer for Jurassic World Dominion (no colon) has come out with the intention of creating buzz, but it's more like a reiteration of the series’ shortcomings.
 It’s not a climax – it’s a cruel distillation.
 Jurassic Park was an enjoyable conjuring act by a master technician, but even the first film set the series up for confusion.
 Spielberg advised the screenwriter David Koepp to blanch the intellect out of Michael Crichton’s first draft of the screenplay, adding sentimentality, blockbuster emotion, and paint-by-numbers personalities in the place of Crichton's studied, but terminal, character arcs and trickier cultural lessons (of the book, Koepp remarked, "whenever they started talking about their personal lives, you couldn't care less").
 The result was a good time, once, but Spielberg's decision-making has trickled down the river of the series to Dominion, which seems to be as much the ugly result of turning intellect into marketing as a reflection of the industry that made that decision profitable to begin with.
 This movie, much like the entire industry, is the chaos theory of Spielberg’s style.

 The trailer begins with Richard Attenborough as John Hammond reading lines from the original film out of context.
 It recalls the trailer for Ghostbusters: Afterlife, which body-snatched Bill Murray’s snarky satire to turn it into nostalgia cream to stuff into a new twinkie.
 Jurassic World Dominion reads lines for their face value rather than their meaning.
 “I wanted to show them something that wasn’t an illusion,” an electronic chord thrums as snow fades in, dinosaurs riding in the distance beside men on horseback with the rumbling self-importance of a Budweiser Christmas ad, “Something that was real.
 Something that they could … see.
 And touch.
 Creation … is an act of sheer will.”
 Dominion has taken a cautionary tale and repurposed it as a marketing campaign.
 It is now taking what Hammond said he wanted (and failed) to create out of context and acting like we should be impressed, even grateful, to see it finally finished.
-No greater misunderstanding of the first story's message is possible, even the version reduced by Spielberg and Koepp for the screen.
+No greater misunderstanding of the first story's message is possible; even the version reduced by Spielberg and Koepp contained an impression of its ironic truths.

 It took no time at all for Spielberg to become Hammond in the reality of the film’s release.
 The original Jurassic Park flipped immediately into a funhouse mirror reflection of its message.
 The film was a brontosaurus-sized success at the box office, spurning toy companies, game developers, sequel writers, and rip-off artists (see Carnosaur) to get on board the dinosaur train.
 Any message about ecological responsibility or mathematical uncertainty was buried under a pile of plastic lunchboxes, to use Dr. Malcolm’s example.
 The story’s intent clashed with its response, in light of which the audience could be forgiven for not seeing much of a cautionary tale at all, at this point (Koepp and Spielberg even softened the original ending by removing the nuclear bomb, intending to manipulate the conclusion into sequel material without knowing that Crichton had sequel logic built-in).